hasura/graphql-engine/remote-schemas.md

 **Current limitations**:

 * Nomenclature: Type names and node names need to be unique across all merged schemas (case-sensitive match).
-In the next few iterations, support for merging types with the exact same name and structure will be available.
+In the next few iterations, support for merging types with the same name and structure will be available.
 * Nodes from different GraphQL servers cannot be used in the same query/mutation.
 All top-level nodes have to be from the same GraphQL server.
-* Subscriptions on remote GraphQL server are not supported.
+* Subscriptions on remote GraphQL servers are not supported.

 These limitations will be addressed in upcoming versions.